 Our task is to ensure that our customers receive the pension they earned from employment.
+In total, Ilmarinen is responsible for the pension cover of almost 1.2 million people.
 We also seek to improve working life and thus help our customers succeed.
-Ilmarinen is responsible for the pension cover for approximately 900,000 Finns.
 Read more

 President and CEO's review

 We are building an even more customer-focussed and attractive Ilmarinen – by operating openly and responsibly and achieving success through teamwork

 2018 was a historical year for Ilmarinen.
 In the beginning of the year, we merged with Etera, forming Finland’s largest employment pension company in charge of the earnings-related pension cover of close to 1.2 million Finns.
 We are working to make the post-merger Ilmarinen an even more customer-focussed, efficient and attractive earnings-related pension partner.